 6. FDA Pre-Certification - Current Status and Potential Trajectory, Columbia 6

 An overview of the FDA's Pre-Certification initiative: what it is, where it is on the development path, and where it is expected to go next.
 Designed for those who have not yet had the opportunity to hear about the FDA Pre-Certification initiative directly from FDA or to review its working materials, this session will include information on how those who want to can more closely follow the initiative’s development and potentially engage directly with its activities going forward.

-Afternoon Plenary Session – International Ballroom
+Afternoon Plenary Session – International Ballroom Center

 Connecting Communities through Health Information Exchange - Panel Discussion

-Health Information Exchanges are uniquely positioned to connect disparate entities within a community to support care coordination across clinics, hospitals, behavioral health providers, treatment centers for substance use disorder, group homes, and jails.
+Health Information Exchanges are uniquely positioned to connect disparate entities within a community to support care coordination across clinics, hospitals, behavioral health providers, treatment centers for substance use disorders, group homes, and jails.
 This panel will explore ways that HIEs can engage with human and social service settings to strengthen care coordination and improve patient safety.

 - John Ohanian, CEO, 2-1-1 San Diego